jbruce12000/kiln-controller/docs/web-interface.md

 - **Edit** -- open the profile in the editor
 - **Delete** -- remove the profile (with confirmation)

+While a profile is running, its **Run**, **Edit**, and **Delete** buttons are replaced by a single **Stop** button.
+The row carries the only stop control, so hiding edit and delete guarantees a firing cannot be left running with no way to stop it from the interface.
+The buttons return when the run finishes.

 ### Editing a Profile

 Click **New Schedule** or **Edit** on an existing profile to open the editor.